 The University of Idaho has developed an automated extraction plant using a press of 40 kg/hr capacity.
 A seed preheater-auger, seed bin, meal auger, oil pump, oil storage and oil filtration equipment complete the system.
 The complete system is automated and instrumented.
-The press, preheater, oil filtering system, and auger are tied into a central panel where energy use is measured and the process controlled.
+The press, preheater, oil filtering system and auger are tied into a central panel where energy use is measured and the process controlled.
 Most of the equipment, with the exception of the screwpress, has been constructed locally.
-Extracted oil weight, meal weight, process temperatures and input energy are all recorded during operation.
-The system requires a very minimum of supervision, however, a person collecting data has been with the system during all of its operation thus far.
+Extracted oil weight, meal weight, process temperatures and input energy are recorded during operation.
+The system requires a minimum of supervision; however, the person collecting data has been with the system during all of its operation thus far.

-The plant has processed 10,100 kg of seed and produced over 4000 liters of oil in 230 hours of operation.
-An average extraction efficiency of 77 percent has been obtained to date.
-Sediment in the oil has averaged only 1 percent by weight, the oil left in the meal has been 15.3 percent.
-The power required for the total system has been 0.16 kw-hr/L.
+The plant has processed 10,100 kg of seed and produced over 4000 L of oil in 230 hr of operation.
+An average extraction efficiency of 77% has been obtained to date.
+Sediment in the oil has averaged only 1% by weight, the oil left in the meal has been 15.3%.
+The power required for the total system has been 0.16 kW hr/L.

-Oil filtering is accomplished by letting the processed

-oil settle for 48 to 72 hours in special settling tanks then pumping the oil through a three stage filtration system consisting of a recleanable pre-filter, 20 micron filtration and then 4-5 micron throw-away final filter.
-Analysis has shown the filtered oil as clean as random samples of No. 2 diesel fuel.
+Oil filtering is accomplished by letting the processed oil settle for 48-72 hr in special settling tanks, then pumping the oil through a three-stage filtration system consisting of a recleanable prefilter, 20-micron filtration and then 4-5 micron throw-away final filter.
+Analysis has shown the filtered oil as clean as ramdom samples of No. 2 diesel fuel.

-The filtration system is technically adequate to provide oil of high enough quality for use in diesel engine tests.
-However, the cost of the throw-away filters is 2.5 to 3 cents per L. Thus far, materials used in the cleanable pre-filters have not had a sufficiently small mesh to significantly extend the life of the final 4-5 micron filter.
-Additional materials including metallic and plastic materials of smaller sieve sizes will be tested.
+The filtration system is technically adequate to provide

+oil of high enough quality for use in diesel engine tests.
+However, the cost of the throw-away filters is 2.5-3 ¢/L. Thus far, materials in the cleanable prefilters have not had a sufficiently small mesh to extend significantly the life of the final 4-5 micron filter.

+Additional materials, including metallic and plastic materials of smaller sieve sizes, will be tested.
 Final filter life as determined by pressure drop through the filter and total cost of filtration per liter of oil are the evaluation criteria.

 This automated processing plant is an important part of the total vegetable oil program at the University of Idaho.
-In addition to providing valuable data on small scale screwpress extraction it also:
+In addition to providing valuable data on small-scale screwpress extraction, it also:

-- 1. Provides all of the oil used in the engine testing program. - 2.
-Provides all of the meal used in the animal industries nutrition studies. - 3.
-Is used for long term storage studies with meal, oil, and oil seeds.

-- 4. Provides data used by Agricultural Economics on cost budgets for on-farm processing plants. - 5.
-Is used with the breeding program to supply oil samples, meal samples, and extraction data on experimental varieties.
-A recent study compared 4 varieties of safflower, 2 winter rape varieties, and 1 sunflower variety.
-Significant differences existed in every category and demonstrated the value of the plant as a research tool (Tables 2, 3, and 4).
+- provides all of the oil used in the engine testing program; - provides all of the meal used in the animal nutrition studies; - is used for long-term storage studies with meal, oil, and oilseeds; - provides data used by Agricultural Economics on cost budgets for on-farm processing plants; and - is used with the breeding program to supply oil samples, meal samples, and extraction data on experimental varieties.
+A recent study compared four varieties of safflower, two winter rape varieties, and one sunflower variety.